DataBiosphere/terra-cli/CONTRIBUTING.md

 - Run a single test by specifying the `--tests` option:
   `./gradlew runTestsWithTag -PtestTag=unit --tests Workspace.createFailsWithoutSpendAccess`

-By default tests are run against all cloud platforms supported by the configured CLI server.
-To run it against a single platform, use the corresponding platform-specific test tags
+By default, tests are run against all cloud platforms supported by the CLI server.
+Add the platform to target tests for a single platform
-- CloudPlatform.AWS `./gradlew runTestsWithTag -PtestTag=unitaws`
+- CloudPlatform.AWS `./gradlew runTestsWithTag -PtestTag=unit -Pplatform=aws`
-- CloudPlatform.GCS `./gradlew runTestsWithTag -PtestTag=unitgcp`
+- CloudPlatform.GCS `./gradlew runTestsWithTag -PtestTag=unit -Pplatform=gcp`

 #### Docker and Tests